 ‘To The Beat‘ — The fourth release from the album, I’ve said pretty much all I want to say about ‘To The Beat‘ here.

-The song itself holds up and holds up and holds up (I could listen to it 1,000 times and probably will), and the music video not only has some of the most beautiful imagery I’ve seen in any video WURST or Conchita Wurst have produced, it is also a lovely homage to Tom’s beloved grandmother.
+The song itself holds up and holds up and holds up (I could listen to it 1,000 times and probably will), and the music video not only has some of the most beautiful imagery I have seen in any video WURST or Conchita Wurst have produced, it is also a lovely homage to Tom’s beloved grandmother.

 ‘Can’t Come Back‘ — The second just-released song on Truth Over Magnitude, and bloody hell is this thing gorgeous.
 (The arrangement alone is worth at least 10 listens).